-- (c-1) Requires any minimum academic qualifications for a certificate specified under Subsection (a) that require a person to possess a bachelor's degree to also require that the person receive, as part of the curriculum for that degree, instruction in detection and education of students with mental or emotional disorders. - (c-2) Requires the instruction under Subsection (c-1) to: - (1) be developed by a panel of experts in the diagnosis and treatment of mental or emotional disorders who are appointed by the State Board for Educator Certification; and - (2) include information on:
+(c-1) Requires that any minimum academic qualifications for a certificate specified under Subsection (a) (relating to requiring the State Board for Educator Certification (board) to propose rules establishing the training requirements a person is required to accomplish to obtain a certificate, enter an internship, or enter an induction-year program) that require a person to possess a bachelor's degree also require the person to receive, as part of the training required to obtain that certificate, instruction in detection of students with mental or emotional disorders.

-SRC-WCJ S.B.
-460 83(R) Page 1 of 2
+(c-2) Requires that the instruction under Subsection (c-1):

+(1) be developed by a panel of experts in the diagnosis and treatment of mental or emotional disorders who are appointed by the board; and

+(2) include information on:

-- (A) characteristics of the most prevalent mental or emotional disorders among children; - (B) identification of mental or emotional disorders; - (C) effective strategies for teaching and intervening with students with mental or emotional disorders, including de-escalation techniques; and - (D) providing, in compliance with Section 38.010 (Outside Counselors), notice and referral to a parent or guardian of a student with a mental or emotional disorder so that the parent or guardian may take appropriate action such as seeking mental health services.
+(A) characteristics of the most prevalent mental or emotional disorders among children;

+(B) identification of mental or emotional disorders;

+(C) effective strategies for teaching and intervening with students with mental or emotional disorders, including de-escalation techniques and positive behavioral interventions and supports; and

+(D) providing, in compliance with Section 38.010 (Outside Counselors), notice and referral to a parent or guardian of a student with a mental or emotional disorder so that the parent or guardian may take appropriate action such as seeking mental health services.